IdanHenik/Container-LoadBlancer-Nginx/README.md

 ![result2](https://i.postimg.cc/5yBNr1GN/Slide3.png)

-Great ! now we got our apache servers ready. all we need to do is create the Nginx contnainer and configure it as Load Blancer :)
+Great ! now we got our apache servers ready. all we need to do is create the Nginx Container and configure it as Load balancer :)

 # Docker Container
 for the next step we need docker installed in our enviroment so make sure you have it.